 Coconut oil has a host of health benefits for dogs, such as improving the skin and coat, increasing energy, aiding digestion, reducing allergic reactions, promoting wound healing, preventing yeast and fungal infections, and supporting arthritis or ligament problems.

-We add it to the coconut oil since it is fat soluble, and use it to support our pugs’ joint health.
+We add it to the coconut oil since it is fat-soluble, and use it to support our pugs’ joint health.
 (Turmeric-spiced dark meat chicken happens to be quite delectable to a dog!)

 Speaking of dark meat, we feed thighs and breasts interchangeably.
 While we’ll remove the skin from poultry and trim off excessive fat from red meat, we don’t worry about buying the leanest meat possible for our dogs.

 Raw vegetables come from whatever is currently growing in our garden.
 Sometimes we’ll even throw a few pieces of fruit in there, like in the fall when cranberries are in season.
 (Bug has a history of urinary tract infections, so we typically give her a cranberry supplement as a preventive measure.)

 We vary the vegetables each week so the pugs don’t eat too much of any one thing.
-In one meal they might get broccoli, celery, green beans, beets, and nasturtiums.
-Sometimes apples, bananas, grapefruits, or figs that we pick off our trees… and even herbs, like salad burnet, basil, or parsley.
+In one meal they might get broccoli, celery, fava bean leaves, radishes, and nasturtiums.
+Sometimes apples, bananas, or feijoas that we pick off our trees… and even herbs, like salad burnet, basil, or parsley.